FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/NumberOfChildren`| A fact of the number of children of a person or relationship.
 `http://gedcomx.org/NumberOfMarriages`| A fact of a person's number of marriages.
 `http://gedcomx.org/Obituary`| A fact of a person's obituary.
+`http://gedcomx.org/OfficialPosition`| A fact of a person's official (government) position.
 `http://gedcomx.org/Occupation`| A fact of a person's occupation or employment.
 `http://gedcomx.org/Ordination`| A fact of a person's ordination to a stewardship in a church.
 `http://gedcomx.org/Pardon`| A fact of a person's legal pardon.